-Test fungi such as Candida albicans, Aspergillus flavus, Microsporum canis Fusarium solani, Candida glabrata were employed for preliminary screening.
+Test fungi such as Candida albicans, Aspergillus flavus, Microsporum canis, Fusarium solani, Candida glabrata were employed for preliminary screening.
 Extracts were dissolved in sterile DMSO to serve as stock solution.
-Sabouraud dextrose agar was prepared by mixing Sabouraud 4% glucose agar and agar agar in distilled water.
+Sabouraud dextrose agar was prepared by mixing Sabouraud 4% glucose agar and agar in distilled water.
 Known amount of media was dispensed into screw capped test tubes.
 Test tubes containing media were autoclaved 121°C for 15 minutes.
 Tubes were allowed to cool to 50°C and the desired concentration of extract was added into non-solidified media.
 The tubes were allowed to solidify at room temperature.
-Each tube was inoculated with a 4 mm diameter piece of inoculum removed from a seven-day-old culture of fungi.
-All culture-containing tubes were inoculated at optimum temperature of 28-30°C for growth for 7-10 days.
+Each tube was inoculated with a 4mm diameter piece of in culture of fungi.
+All culturecontaining tubes were inoculated at optimum temperature of 28-30°C for growth for 7 to 10 days.
 Culture was examined at least twice a weekly during the incubation.
-With no visible growth of microorganism is taken to represent the MIC of the test sample which is expressed in μg [5].
+With no visible growth of microorganism is taken to represent the MIC of the test sample which is expressed in μg^5 .